mihirdilip/aspnetcore-authentication-basic/README.md

 	{
 		try
 		{
-			// write your implementation here..
+			// write your implementation here and return true or false depending on the validation.. return Task.FromResult(true);
-			return Task.FromResult(true);
 		}
 		catch (Exception e)